HazelCunuder/notes/dev-front/semaine-2/jour-6.md

 Can clone most data types and supports circular references.

 > If object has function property then `structuredClone(object)` does not work.

+## Garbage Collection

+### Reachability

+Main concept of memory management in js.

+"Reachable" values = accessible or usable --> guaranteed to be stored

+Default reachable values (called *roots*):

+- Current executing function + its variables and parameters
+- Functions in nested calls
+- Global variables
+- Internal ones

+Any other value is reachable if accessible from root by reference.

+> Only incoming references make an object reachable

+### Internal Algorithm

+It's algorithm is "Mark and Sweep":

+- Takes roots and remembers them
+- Visits and remembers all references from roots
+- Visits marked objects and marks their references
+- Continue until all reachable from roots references are visited
+- Delete unvisited objects.